Home Programme » Programme features

 A round table will be organized at the end of the course and a satisfaction survey will be performed afterwards for gathering immediate retrospective feed-backs.

 "Biomolecular Interactions: Methods & Applications" Minisymposium on Biophysical MethodsThe first day of the course will be organized as minisymposium with invited lectures on various biophysical techniques highlighting their usability for biological macromolecule research.
-Details and programme of the minisymposium will be published soon.
+Details and programme of the minisymposium can be found under the Programme/Schedule tab, and are also published below.

 Selected participants will be offered the possibility to present and discuss their research.

-Posters are welcome and will be displayed during the course.
+Posters are welcome and will be displayed during the poster session in the beginning of the course.